ibexa/documentation-developer/docs/guide/content_rendering/queries_and_controllers/content_queries.md

 - recommended products

 Content queries use the built-in Query controller which simplifies querying.
-For more complex, custom cases, you can build your own custom [controllers](controllers.md).
+For more complex cases, you can build custom [controllers](controllers.md).

 ## Query types